 WHMCS suggests to disable specific database privileges but I'd rather ignore this step.
 As I previously said, I'm not a fan of security at the expense of usability.
-If someone compromises your WHMCS, who cares about permissions to alter tables.
-You have something more serious to worry about.
+If someone manages to compromise your WHMCS, who cares about database privileges?
+You are already in serious troubles.

 Clicking on links

-A few paragraphs earlier, we told you the importance of renaming admin directory.
+Few paragraphs earlier, we told you the importance of renaming admin directory.
 Using an unique and unguessable name can make a significant difference.
-This tactic alone however is useless if you don't lear to keep the name a secret.
+However this tactic alone is useless if you don't keep this name a secret.
 Let us show how easily you can reveal your admin directory to anyone without even realizing it.

 Every time you click a link, your browser includes the referer field which indicates the last page you where when you clicked the link.
 Simply put, when you click a link from ticket view, you're revealing admin directory.

-For example many of our customers click on links that are included in our modules to read documentation, changelogs, download updates...
-Our Google Analytics detects referrers allowing us to discover admin login pages.
+For example many of our customers click on links included in our WHMCS modules to read documentation, changelogs etc. Our Google Analytics detects referrers onsite allowing us to discover admin login pages.

 Let's get to the point.
 We're not saying that you shoud not click any link but be careful with the ones included in support tickets.
 Get used to copy/paste them in address bar.
 Keep in mind that opening links in new tab or window still sends referrers.

 Beginners have the strange habit to make things complicated for no actual reason.
 WHMCS is already difficult to learn.
 Don't make things worse.
 The table below can help you avoid making bad decisions.